Infection Definitions

 2. External Environment:

-- It comprises of individual’s lifestyle
+- External Environment comprises an individual’s lifestyle

 - When the individual is well-adjusted, he is in a state of health